atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 #### Special item animations

-The process is pretty much the same as for the human animations, but with three key differences:
+The process is pretty much the same as for the human animations but with three key differences:
 - The animation files still come from `Game/Data/pre/netanims.pre` but the *Full File Name* starts with *anims\SI_Pizza*
 - Don't extract the special item animations to the `AnimConverter/in` folder right away.
 Make a temp folder to rename them there.
 - Generate the QB Keys as such: SI_Pizza + \<AnimName\>

 **The AnimConverter converts all files contained in the `AnimConverter\in` folder at once.
 Since human and special item animations are converted differently, they have to be converted separately.
-That's why the special item anims should be places somewhere else first (for example a temporary folder)!**
+That's why the special item anims should be placed somewhere else first (for example a temporary folder)!**

 This is how the files shoud look like after renaming:
 - SI_Pizza + ChompOnThis_Init => 0xA719DEF4.ska.xbx